DWTornier/DWTornier/README.md

 # Profile

-I am Tornier, an Illustrator trying to develop games.
+I am Tornier, an illustrator trying to develop games.
-There is still a lot for me to learn about 3DCG, any suggestion is appreciated!
+There is still much to learn about 3DCG, any suggestion is appreciated!

 ## Technical Art
 - [Custom Celshading models for UnrealEngine](https://github.com/DWTornier/UnrealEngine) (You have to join [Epic Games](github.com/EpicGames) to access it)